“And whatever you do, whether in word or in deed, do it all in the name of Lord Jesus, giving thanks to God the Father through him.” (Colossians 3:17)

 Working from home is probably the best office for me.
 One of my major struggles is with pressure sores and I am often in bed, much more than in my wheelchair.
 Web development allows me to do a variety of tasks for different client needs and stay in one place.
 It is my dream that I can be financially independent with just VMT, but that has a long way to go.
 Due to increased sores and time down, web development has become more challenging, but is still something I enjoy.

 In addition to work, I do several volunteer activities as.
 One place is CHAMP Camp, after seven years as a camper; I have now had many years working as a counselor.
 This is a camp designed for kids requiring some type of mechanical breathing assistance.
 Therefore, some campers have SCI and are quadriplegics like myself, and others have different disabilities like sleep apnea, MS, MD, and more.
-I also do several roles at my church, such as the newsletter, prayer coordinator, and other positions.
+I also do several roles at my church.